woodruffw/screenfetch-c/README.md

 - DE/WM/WM Theme/GTK detection is not complete on *BSD or Linux.
 As a result, they will appear as 'Unknown' in output (unless specified in manual mode).
 - Distro detection is not 100% complete, although it's close.
 If screenfetch-c fails to detect a specific distro, try running it with the -D [distro] flag.
 - Package detection requires more in-depth testing.
-- Certain argument flags are currently unimplemented.
-These include -N, -A, and -S.

 ### Installing screenfetch-c: